Product next to service

 Service

-Maintenance runs on a flat rate, the overflow by time and materials; tickets carry the SLA held in the CRM as a remaining-time signal.
+Maintenance runs as a retainer, the overflow by effort; tickets carry the SLA held in the CRM as a remaining-time indicator.

 Margin

-The post-calculation sets order, project actuals and invoice against each other, daily-fresh instead of only at the quarter close.
+The post-calculation sets order, project actuals and invoice against each other, up to date daily instead of at the quarterly close.

 What matters